nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to read total earnings and total amount owed by the students.
-1. System displays total earnings and total amount owed to the user.
+1. UGTeach displays total earnings and total amount owed to the user.

    Use case ends.

 **Extension**
 * 1a.
-System detects error in entered command.
+UGTeach detects error in entered command.
     * 1a1.
-System displays error message and does not clear command line.
+UGTeach displays error message and does not clear command line.
     * 1a2.
 User enters new command.<br>
   Steps 1a1-1a2 are repeated until all details entered are correct.<br> Use case resumes from step 2.